-- a.
+a.
 You will use the system only for educational and career development activities and limited, high-quality, self-discovery activities.
 There is no limit on use for education and career development activities.
-Self-discovery activities will be closely monitored by staff members. - b.
-You will not download files unless absolutely necessary.
-Prior permission must be attained before any download of files. - c.
+Self-discovery activities will be closely monitored by staff members.

+b.
 You will not post chain letters or engage in "spamming".
 Spamming is sending an annoying or unnecessary message to a large number of people.